oxai4science/sdoml-lite/README.md

 # SDOML-lite

-SDOML-lite is a lightweight version of the SDOML dataset specifically designed for machine learning applications in solar physics, containing continuous full-disk images of the Sun across several extreme ultraviolet channels and magnetograms.
-The data source is the space-based telescope Solar Dynamics Observatory (SDO), a NASA mission that has been in operation since 2010.
+SDOML-lite is a lightweight version of the SDOML dataset specifically designed for machine learning applications in solar physics, containing continuous full-disk images of the Sun across several wavelengths and magnetograms.
+The data source is the Solar Dynamics Observatory (SDO) space telescope, a NASA mission that has been in operation since 2010.

 IMPORTANT: SDOML and SDOML-lite datasets are different in structure and data distributions.
 SDOML-lite is inspired by SDOML, but there is no compatibility between the two formats.